 Lekan graduated from the Obafemi Awolowo University in Nigeria with a Bachelor of Science Degree in Electronic and Electrical Engineering and also holds an MBA from Massachusetts Institute of Technology (MIT) Sloan School of Management.
 He is also a Member of the Society of Petroleum Engineers.

 Gregory (“Greg”) has 25 years experience in international financial markets.
-He is the global head of the Abu Dhabi Investment Authority’s internal equities department, where he oversees portfolios, risk management and the due diligence process.
+He was until recently, the global head of the Abu Dhabi Investment Authority’s internal equities department, where he oversaw portfolios, risk management and the due diligence process.